 Symptoms of POTS may have significant impact on quality of life and things that are taken for granted may now become a challenge.
 Simple routine changes may be helpful.
 Often POTS patients have worse symptoms in the morning, and it may be advisable to schedule events for the afternoon.
 Things such as taking extra time to stand up, and also sitting down in the shower may be helpful.
 When symptoms are prominent such as dizziness or a faint feeling, it is wise to lie down and elevate the legs to minimize risk of trauma in the event of almost passing out or fainting.

 A number of medications have proven to be partially effective at treating POTS Syndrome symptoms, although the effectiveness of a given medication can be affected by the type of POTS Syndrome diagnosed.
 None of the following medications has proven curable, but this is a list of commonly used medications for POTS: Benzodiazepines, Beta Blockers,Clonidine, Desmopressin, Erythropoietin, Fludrocortisone (Florinef), Ivabradine, Midodrine, Octreotide, Pyridostigmine (Mestinon) and Selective Serotonin Uptake Inhibitors (SSRIs).

-My conclusion to this often misunderstood illness is that more comprehensive testing is needed for underlying causes contributing to a vast array of symptoms.
+With this often misunderstood illness, more comprehensive testing is needed for underlying causes contributing to a vast array of symptoms.
 As a functional medicine physician, I find that the largest majority of POTS symptoms are often due to Adrenal Fatigue, unless the patient suffers from other identifiable disorders like anemia, Neuroendocrine tumor or a vascular Matrix Disease like Ehlers Danlos.